redso/noq-php-sdk/README.md

 If your responses are cached on browser or CDN, the new requests will not process by RoomQ.
 In general, for the page / path integrated with RoomQ, you are not likely to cache the responses on CDN or browser.

-### Delete Ticket / Extend Ticket

-Delete or Extend Ticket are not supported in backend SDK integration.